microfox-ai/microfox/CONTRIBUTING.md

 We welcome contributions in various forms.
 Here are the primary ways you can help:

+If you are new, Get started over [here](https://github.com/microfox-ai/microfox/contribute)

 ### 1. 📦 Package Level Contributions

 This involves working directly within the `packages/` directory.

 - **Testing & Bug Fixing** 🐛:
-  - **Identify Bugs**: If you find a bug in any package, please [create an issue](https://github.com/THEMOONDEVS/microfox-ai/issues/new/choose) detailing the problem, steps to reproduce, and expected behavior.
+  - **Identify Bugs**: please [create an issue](https://github.com/THEMOONDEVS/microfox-ai/issues/new/choose) detailing the problem, steps to reproduce, and expected behavior.
-  - **Fix Bugs**: If you're able to fix a bug, fork the repository, create a branch, apply your fix, and submit a Pull Request.
-Ensure your PR clearly describes the problem and the solution.
+  - **Fix Bugs**: If you're able to fix a bug, fork the repo, apply your fix, and submit Pull Request.
+Ensure your PR description is neat.
-  - **Improve Test Coverage**: We aim for high test coverage.
-You can contribute by writing new tests or improving existing ones for packages.
+  - **Creating (Unit Tests)** ✅: We aim for high test coverage.
+You can contribute by writing new `__tests__` or improving existing ones for packages.
-- **Creating `__tests__` (Unit Tests)** ✅:
-  - **Location**: Unit tests for a package usually reside in a `__tests__` directory within that package (e.g., `packages/google-sheets/__tests__`).
-  - **Framework**: We primarily use Jest (or a similar JavaScript testing framework).
-Check existing tests for patterns and best practices.
-  - **Focus**: Unit tests should be focused, testing individual functions or modules in isolation.
-Mock dependencies where necessary.

 ### 2. 🤖 Agent Level Contributions (High-Level Features & Refactors)

-This involves more significant changes, introducing new core functionalities.
-All agents are in thhe scripts/agents and follow the pattern of multiple generators, helpers, toolcalls for a single agent. all agents are designed to primarily communicate via PR/Issue comments.
+This involves significant changes to core functionalities.
+Agents are located in `scripts/agents` and follow a pattern of generators, helpers, and toolcalls.
+They primarily communicate through PR/Issue comments.

-- **High-Level Refactors** 🔄:
+- **High-Level Refactors** 🔄: Create an issue first to discuss improvements to code structure, performance, or maintainability.
-  - If you see opportunities to improve code structure, performance, or maintainability at a broader level, especially within the agent framework or shared utilities, please discuss your ideas by creating an issue first.
-This allows for community feedback before significant effort is invested.
-- **Adding New Generative Functionalities** ✨:
-  - This could involve creating new core utilities that agents can leverage, enhancing existing agent capabilities (e.g., making `docfox` understand new documentation patterns, or `testfox` generate tests for new scenarios), or adding features that benefit multiple agents.
+- **New Generative Features** ✨: Add new utilities or enhance existing agent capabilities (e.g., `docfox` for docs, `testfox` for tests).
+Create a detailed proposal for substantial features.
-  - **Proposal**: For substantial new features, please create a detailed proposal as an issue.
-Outline the problem, your proposed solution, and potential impact.
-- **Developing New Specialized Agents** 🚀:
-  - If you identify a new area that could benefit from AI-driven automation (e.g., a `securityfox` for vulnerability checks, an `i18nfox` for internationalization tasks, or a `uifox` for UI component generation/testing), proposing and developing a new agent is a valuable contribution.
-  - Start by creating an issue to discuss the scope and feasibility of the new agent.
+- **New Specialized Agents** 🚀: Propose new agents for specific tasks (e.g., `securityfox` for security, `i18nfox` for translations).
+Start with an issue to discuss scope and feasibility.

 ### 3. 📚 Documentation & Team Level Contributions